American coot: Description

+Frontal shield and callus

+The American coot is recognized by its white frontal shield with a red spot connecting its eyes.
+The size of the frontal shield depends on season and mating status.
+During the winter season, birds have smaller, 'shrunken' shields.
+During breeding season, birds are recorded to have swelled shields.
+Birds that are permanently paired or mated have larger shields as well.

+According to a 1949 coverage by Gordon W. Gullion, the reddish-brown spot on the frontal shield is not considered a part of the frontal shield despite its proximity to the shield.
+It is known as the callus.
+This is due to the fact that it does not completely cover the maxilla, or jawbone, of the coot.
+It also differs in color and texture from the shield.

 Vocalizations

 The American coot has a variety of repeated calls and sounds.
 Male and female coots make different types of calls to similar situations.
 Male alarm calls are puhlk while female alarm calls are poonk.
 Also, stressed males go puhk-cowah or pow-ur while females call cooah.

 Distribution and habitat

 American coots are found near water reed-ringed lakes and ponds, open marshes, and sluggish rivers.
 They prefer freshwater environments but may temporarily live in saltwater environments during the winter months.

 The American coot's breeding habitat extends from marshes in southern Quebec to the Pacific coast of North America and as far south as northern South America.
 Birds from temperate North America east of the Rocky Mountains migrate to the southern United States and southern British Columbia.
 It is often a year-round resident where water remains open in winter.
 The number of birds that stay year-round near the northern limit of the species' range seems to be increasing.

 Autumn migration occurs from August to December, with males and non-breeders moving south before the females and juveniles.
 Spring migration to breeding ranges occurs from late February to mid-May, with males and older birds moving North first.
 There has been evidence of birds travelling as far north as Greenland and Iceland.